hornos/gridhowto/README.md

     bin/play @@root icinga --extra-vars "schema=yes"

 You can access icinga on `http://root-0?/icinga` with `icingaadmin/icingaadmin`.
 The new interface is on `http://root-0?/icinga-web` with `root/password`.
+Parameters are in `icinga_vars.yml`.

 ## Glusterfs
 Glusterfs playbook creates a common directory (`/common`) on the root servers: